Nicole-LijuanChen/Patterns-in-Amazon-customer-ratings/README.md

 <!-- SECTION 3 -->
 ## Hypothesis Testing
 #### Beauty VS Books
-HO: The mean ratings of these two category is the same
+HO: The mean ratings of these two categories are the same

-H1: The mean ratings of these two category is different
+H1: The mean ratings of these two categories are different

 Alpha: 𝛼 = 0.01